verhovsky/books-futures-explained/src/6_future_example.md

 The way our example is right now, it's not much better than regular synchronous code.
-For us to actually await multiple futures at the same time we somehow need to `spawn` them so they're polled once, but does not cause our thread to sleep and wait for them one after one.
+For us to actually await multiple futures at the same time we somehow need to `spawn` them so the executor starts running them concurrently.

 Our example as it stands now returns this: